Puerto Rico Highway 47

 Puerto Rico Highway 47 (PR-47), also known as Calle De Diego, is an urban road in Río Piedras, Puerto Rico.
+This road extends from PR-3 to downtown Río Piedras.

 Route description

-PR-47 begins at PR-3 (Avenida 65 de Infantería) and ends at downtown Río Piedras, in the Paseo De Diego (commercial area in downtown Río Piedras).
+PR-47 begins at PR-3 (Avenida 65 de Infantería) and ends at downtown Río Piedras, in the Paseo De Diego, a commercial street in downtown Río Piedras.
 Among its intersections are the PR-181 (Expreso Trujillo Alto) and PR-27 (Avenida José C. Barbosa).